ioannis-e/win32-framework/samples/IFileDialog/readme.txt

 * Write Properties Using Handlers
 * Write Properties without Using Handlers

-These options demonstrate the various ways in which to customize the appearance and behavior of IFileOpenDialog and IFileSaveDialog.
+Each of these options use individual code snippets.
+They demonstrate the different ways in which to customize the appearance and behavior of IFileOpenDialog and IFileSaveDialog.

 The first two options demonstrate a comparatively simple use of IFileOpenDialog for choosing files or folders.
 The methods demonstrated there would be sufficient for most purposes.

 The remaining options use the IFileDialogEvents and IFileDialogControlEvents interfaces.
 These interfaces exposes methods that allow the application to